-- The Tone is a middling ground Titan and so has middling damage with a giant Tracker Cannon that fires reasonably quickly.
+- The Tone is a middle-ground Titan and deals a spread of damage over time with a giant Tracker Cannon that fires reasonably quickly.

 - This Titan has mid-range health which causes it to absorb a lot more punishment than weaker Titans, allowing it to remain in direct combat for a longer period of time and thus deal more damage.

 - Tone also has mid-range mobility equipped with a single dash.
 This dash regenerates fairly quickly allowing for quick motion changes in combat or when fleeing a battle.
 Tone has a reasonably quick movement speed so that is optimal when not in combat, leaving the dash for swift motion changes when needed.

 The Tone is equipped with a 40mm Tracker Cannon that fires heavy explosive rounds in a semi-auto fashion.
 The Tracker Cannon is able to dish out heavy damage to a single target, amplified due to the round’s confined nature.
 It is more of a middle to close range weapon with damage fall off occurring at the longer ranges causing it to be kind of futile.
 On top of this, it leaves this Titan open to attacks from the longer range Titans.
 The Tracking Cannon also grants a partial lock-on which is required in order to utilise the Tracking Rockets.